Will Buying a Car Affect My Mortgage Approval?

 - Your credit score is high.
 Your credit score is in the upper 700s or even 800s and can absorb any minor, temporary damage caused by the hard inquiry and new account.

-In any situation, think carefully about your options and how the proposed auto loan can impact you.
-You may also want to consult with a mortgage broker or your loan officer to understand how lenders will view your decision.
+Tip: In any situation, think carefully about your options and how the proposed auto loan can impact you.
+It may be a good idea to consult with your mortgage broker or your loan officer to understand how lenders will view your decision.

 Could Refinancing an Auto Loan Affect Mortgage Approval?